ICMART Accreditation Chapter

 - The student’s medical association and membership number.

-The IAC will prepare the diplomas that will be duly signed and sealed by the President of ICMART and returned to the institution to be signed by the Director/Principal.
+The IAC will prepare the diplomas that will be duly signed and sealed by the President and General Secretary of ICMART.
 The diploma accreditation fee of €100 will be paid by the student.
 Past graduates of an ICMART accredited institution will also be eligible for accreditation provided the current training program was legally in force at the time of their graduation.

 Institutions and associations whose teaching program qualifies for accreditation: